 |Short-Term Effects of Abuse||Long-Term Effects of Abuse|

-Since the cravings for crystal meth are powerful and the relapse rate is significantly high, medical detox followed by residential rehab is the recommended option for treatment.
 Our licensed and caring nurses closely monitor clients during the detoxification phase to ensure their safety and manage symptoms of crystal meth withdrawal.
-Once traces of the drug are completely drained from the body and the withdrawal process ends, the client then makes the transition into residential treatment.
+Once traces of the drug are completely drained from the body and the withdrawal process ends, the client then makes the transition into a rehabilitation program.
+Since the cravings for crystal meth are powerful and the relapse rate is significantly high, it is recommended and highly advised that the detoxification phase of treatment be followed by residential rehab.

 Those who take part in residential rehab at Restore Drug Rehab LA receive the highest quality of care available.
-We incorporate an assortment of therapeutic programs, counseling, and relapse prevention methods into each client’s detailed recovery plan.
-We gear all our towards helping you sustain sobriety over your lifetime.
+We incorporate an assortment of therapeutic programs, holistic treatments, counseling, and relapse prevention methods into each client’s detailed recovery plan.
+We gear all our efforts towards helping you sustain sobriety over your lifetime.
+After you have completed treatment and made the transition from the Restore facility to independent living, you will take with you the tools and skills you learned during residential rehab to prosper in life on your own, without the need for drugs or alcohol.

-If you are struggling with crystal meth addiction and desire to start a new life in recovery, Restore Treatment Center is a great place for you.
-Our licensed and trained addiction specialists will work with you throughout each phase of your recovery journey.
-Hope and healing is only a phone call away.
-Call the counselors at Restore Drug Rehab today!
+If you are struggling with Crystal Meth addiction and desire to obtain a new life of sobriety, Restore Treatment Center is a great place for you to start your recovery.
+Our licensed and trained addiction specialists will work with you throughout each phase of your treatment plan and all throughout your journey on the road to recovery.
+Hope, healing, and freedom from the disease of Crystal Meth addiction is only a phone call away.
+Call the counselors at Restore Drug Rehab for more information on our available treatment programs and how to start your new life in recovery today!